Slideshow and Lesson Delivery Tools

 Multimedia presentation tool features useful templates and 3D zoom

-Bottom line: With its zoom in and out capabilities, Prezi helps teachers and students go beyond traditional slideshows to put important content front and center.
+Bottom Line: With its zoom in and out capabilities, Prezi helps teachers and students go beyond traditional presentations to put important content front and center.

 Haiku Deck